MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-object-level-security.md

 In this scenario, the ISV has a table with sensitive data and metadata that they want to hide from the report customers.

-For more information on OLS go to [Object-level security (OLS)](/fabric/security/service-admin-object-level-security).
+For more information on OLS, go to [Object-level security (OLS)](/fabric/security/service-admin-object-level-security).

 ## Prerequisites